muldjord/skyscraper/README.md

 #### Version 2.9.2 (In progress, unreleased)
 * Removed version bracket tag for Amiga lha files
 * Added "esgamelist" emulationstation gamelist.xml scraping module.
 Contributed by "mgerhardy".
 Rewritten by me to better conform to Skyscraper design
+* Improved getCompareTitle for mame games and lha files
+* Code cleanup for sqrNotes

 #### Version 2.9.1 (15th December 2018)
 * Fixed bug in "screenscraper" module when using --unpack where files exceeding limits would get checksummed as the "Point Blank" game.
 (Thank you to CookiePLMonster for reporting this issue)